Chain algebras of finite distributive lattices: Abstract

 \section{Abstract}

 We introduce a family of toric algebras defined by maximal chains of a finite distributive lattice.
-When the lattice is planar, the corresponding chain algebra is isomorphic to a Hibi ring.
+Applying results on stable set polytopes we conclude that every such algebra is normal and Cohen-Macaulay, and give an interpretation of its Krull dimension in terms of the combinatorics of the underlying lattice.
+When the lattice is planar, we show that the corresponding chain algebra is generated by a sortable set of monomials and is isomorphic to a Hibi ring of another finite distributive lattice.
 As a consequence it has a defining toric ideal with a quadratic Gröbner basis, and its $h$-vector counts ascents in certain standard Young tableaux.
 If instead the lattice has dimension $n>2$, we show that the defining ideal has minimal generators of degree at least $n$.
-We will also give a combinatorial interpretation of the Krull dimension of a chain algebra.